isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 All applicants will be informed if they have been shortlisted for e-conferencing and be provided with further details, at the end of June.

+Shortlisted applicants will be informed of selection date, time and tasks via email by late June/early July.

 ### 5. When will I know if I have been offered a place?

-All shortlisted applicants will be notified of the outcome of their applications by end of August 2021.
+All shortlisted applicants will be notified of the outcome of their applications by 2nd week of September.

 ### 6. I received more than one DSA offer.
 When must I decide which to accept?